rtre84/random-2d-platformer/replit.md

 # Overview

-This is a 3D platformer game built with React Three Fiber and Three.js.
-Players control a character that can move left/right and jump between platforms in a 3D environment.
-The game features physics-based movement, collision detection, scoring, and audio feedback.
+This is a 2D platformer game built with React Three Fiber and Three.js.
+The project now includes both a working game implementation and clean boilerplate code for new game development.
+Players control a character that can move left/right and jump between platforms in a 2D perspective using an orthographic camera.
+The game features physics-based movement, AABB collision detection, scoring, level progression, and audio feedback.
 The application uses a full-stack architecture with Express.js backend, Vite for development, and Drizzle ORM for database management.

+## Recent Changes (January 2025)
+- Created complete 2D platformer game boilerplate with simplified, clean code structure
+- Added new boilerplate components: SimpleGame, SimplePlayer, SimplePlatform, SimpleGameUI
+- Implemented new game state management system (useGame.tsx) with level progression
+- Created comprehensive physics system with AABB collision detection
+- Added game documentation (GAME_BOILERPLATE.md) with usage instructions
+- Main app now uses clean boilerplate version by default

 # User Preferences